-For as long as the BOT shall authorize, one member shall be chosen to lead initiatives directly related to AMSA's Strategic Priorities and shall serve as AMSA's expert on global health, activism and policy.
-The term 'global' should be understood to reflect the issue both domestically and beyond U.S. borders.
+One member shall be chosen to lead initiatives directly related to AMSA's Strategic Priorities and shall serve as AMSA's expert on global health, activism and policy.
+(2007) The term 'global' should be understood to reflect the issue both domestically and beyond U.S. borders.
 (2006)

 The GAF shall take a one-year leave of absence to serve in a full-time capacity with the Association.
-Remuneration in the form of a salary is paid to the GAF, commensurate with the sum received by a first-year postgraduate resident in the Washington, DC area.
-(2006)
+Remuneration in the form of a salary is paid to the GAF, commensurate with 85% of the sum received by a first-year postgraduate resident in the Washington, DC area.
+(2007) If sustainable and adequate funding for the GAF position and related expenses is not secured by March 1, 2008, the funding for the GAF will be temporarily suspended for fiscal year 2009.
+(2007)

-The Global AIDS Fellow will work very closely with the AIDS Advocacy Network (AAN) Steering Committee.
+The GAF will work very closely with the AIDS Advocacy Network (AAN) Steering Committee.
 The AAN Steering Committee helps bring in a diverse group of opinions and can therefore better reflect the membership.
 The AAN Steering Committee will serve in an advisory role to the GAF and will serve as a decision making body through majority vote on major decisions.
 (2006)